Krisis2254/zUI/Readme.md

 * The Mouse and Hex files aren't really meant to be used, other than internally, but you *could* use Hex I suppose.

-* This is license under the MIT license, so try not to lose the license file. :simple_smile:
+* This is license under the MIT license, so try not to lose the license file. :smile: